hbz/laser3/documentation/fomantic-ui.md

     nvm use 18.16.0

-## NPM (Nodes Package Manager)

-1.) change directory to files/frontend/semantic
+## Update or Install Fomantic UI for the first time

+- change the package.json to the new fomantic ui version
+- change the semantic.json to the new fomantic ui version
+- check if the needed node version is installed on your pc with 'nvm current'
+- go to the folder 'files\frontend'

+    npm install --ignore-scripts fomantic-ui
+    npm update
-    cd files/frontend/semantic
+    cd node_modules/fomantic-ui

-2.) install GULP
+    npx gulp install

+## Install gulp globaly

-    npm install gulp
+    npm install -g gulp

-3.) build the CSS
+## Build the semantic.min.css and semantic.min.js

+- go to folder 'frontend\semantic'

      gulp build

-# Update fomantic-ui

-- !!!!!!!!!!!
-Do not install Fomantic UI from the scratch because we have some core changes because WCAG stuff

-1.) change directory to files/frontend/semantic

-    cd files/frontend/semantic

-2.) install fomantic-ui (in directory node_modules)

-    npm install fomantic-ui

-3.) now executing carefully overwriting the directory files/frontend/semantic/src with files from files/frontend/node_modules/fomantic-ui/src
-- in files/frontend/semantic/src/definitions/modules/dropdown.js
-- in files/frontend/semantic/tasks/build.js because 2 themes
+---

 # How to customize CSS

-Our custom themes and the default theme overwrite the *.less in 'src/definitions'.
+Our custom themes and the default theme override the *.less in 'src/definitions'.
 The folder 'src/side' is not used yet.

 ## Theming

 - we got the themes 'laser' and 'accessibility'
 - all changes in css we make by changing inside the theme!
-- the original semantic ui file for gulp building 'app/semantic/tasks/build.js' is changed in order to build two themes at the same time (laser & accessibility)
+- the original semantic ui file for gulp bilding 'app/semantic/tasks/build.js' is changed in order to build two themes at the same time (laser & accessibility)
-- meanwhile the gulp build process temp files are built and moved around
+- meanwile the gulp build process temp files are builded and moved around

 ## Example

 I would like to change the padding between an icon and content in a list

 1.) find the variable in default theme.
-In this case, there
+In this case there

     src/themes/default/elements/list.variables